-Throughout the month of February, the Law Library received alerts for full-time TTU Law Faculty publications and news.
-Below is a compilation of those daily alerts for February 1st to February 28th, 2019.
+Throughout the month of October, the Law Library received alerts for full-time TTU Law Faculty publications and news.
+Below is a compilation of those daily alerts for October 1st to October 31st, 2019.

 Books & Treatises

 1. Brian D. Shannon & Daniel H. Benson, Texas Criminal Procedure & the Offender with Mental Illness: An Analysis & Guide (6th ed.
 2019).

 1. Gerry W. Beyer, Estate Planning Highlights of the 2019 Texas Legislature, Est. Plan.
 Dev. for Tex.
 Prof., (Sept.
 2019), at 1.

 2. Gerry W. Beyer, ed., Keeping Current—Probate, Prob. & Prop., (Sept./Oct.
 2019), at 32.